MUNsdh/readthedocs/docs/source/CNC Mill.rst

     :figwidth: 450px
     :target: ../_static/images/CreMove_15.PNG

-Of the preview looks correct, press Play and watch the machine do the rest!
+If the preview looks correct, press Play and watch the machine do the rest!

 .. figure:: ../_static/images/CreMove_16.PNG
     :figwidth: 450px